EdPutans/good-to-go/README.md

 ### Bugs?

 This project was tossed together over a couple evenings and you can clearly see that in the quality of the code.

+(That, and I couldn't be bothered to figure out why the early material you library refused to work nicely with navigation)

 There are likely bugs or unexpected behaviours - if you find any please raise an issue ☝️